CVE-2026-24210

 Executive summary

-An integer overflow vulnerability in the NVIDIA Triton Inference Server presents a High-severity risk to service stability and could be exploited to cause system failure.
+An integer overflow vulnerability in NVIDIA Triton Inference Server allows unauthenticated remote attackers to trigger a denial-of-service, posing a significant risk to service availability.

 Vulnerability